by Brian Tomasik

-Net impact on invertebrates
+Net impact on insects

 Dirzo et al. (2014) reports that "Globally, a compiled index of all invertebrate population declines over the past 40 years shows an overall 45% decline".
 UCL News summarized the finding with this headline: "Invertebrate numbers nearly halve as human population doubles".

 I think(?) this estimate has the same problem of potentially overstating declines as was discussed in the case of vertebrates.
-So let's say that a more cautious number is that humanity has decreased the total population of invertebrates (including native and invasive species) by ~10%.

 Per-capita insect impact

+To be cautious about the problems with the above numbers, let's suppose that the actual decline in global insect populations has only been ~10%.
 Given ~1018 insects on the planet, a 10% decline in insect populations worldwide averts 1018 * 0.1 = 1017 insect-years per year.d Since there are 7 * 109 humans, the per-capita reduction in insect abundance is about (1017 insect-years per year) / (7 * 109 human-years per year) = 1.4 * 107 insect-years per human-year.
 Since this calculation is based on the invertebrate decline over only the last 40 years, not since humanity first appeared, it may be an underestimate.
 The calculation implicitly assumes that a single year of the human population's existence causes a single year of invertebrate population decline.